HERO: Hierarchical Evidential Reasoning Optimization for Radiology Report Generation via Reason-then-Summarize: Experiments

-We evaluate our method on two widely used radiology report generation datasets. \textbf{MIMIC-CXR}~\cite{johnson2024mimic}: The largest publicly available chest X-ray dataset, comprising 377,110 images and 227,835 radiology reports.
-We follow the official data split (222,758 training, 1,808 validation, and 3,269 testing samples).
-The \texttt{<think>} component is extracted from the "Findings" section of each report, while the \texttt{<answer>} component is derived by applying the CheXbert labeler~\cite{smit2020chexbert} to extract 14 structured disease labels, which are formatted as JSON outputs. \textbf{IU X-Ray}~\cite{demner2015preparing}: A smaller dataset collected by Indiana University, containing 7,470 images and 3,955 radiology reports.
+We evaluate HERO on two widely used radiology report generation \textbf{benchmarks}. \textbf{MIMIC-CXR}~\citep{johnson2024mimic} contains 377,110 chest X-ray images and 227,835 radiology reports.
+We use the ``Findings'' section of each report as the \texttt{<think>} target and derive the \texttt{<answer>} target by applying CheXbert~\citep{smit2020chexbert} to extract 14 structured disease labels, which are formatted as JSON outputs. \textbf{IU X-Ray}~\citep{demner2015preparing} contains 7,470 images and 3,955 reports.
+Additional preprocessing details are provided in the supplementary material.